Priyanka-1Arora/c_project/README.md

-C_PROJECT

-PROBLEM STATEMENT:-
+# C_PROJECT - Tic Tac Toe Game

+## Problem Statement

-Develop a two-player Tic Tac Toe game where players take turns to place their symbols (@ or #) on a 3*3,4*4,5*5 grid.
+Develop a two-player Tic Tac Toe game where players take turns to place their symbols (@ or #) on a 3x3, 4x4, or 5x5 grid.
 The game should validate moves, determine the winner, and handle ties.
-It should also provide a user-friendly interface for players to interact with the game
+It should also provide a user-friendly interface for players to interact with the game.

-SPECIFICATIONS:-
+## Specifications

-(i)Create a 3*3,4*4,5*5 grid to represent the Tic Tac Toe board (ii)To take player names
+1. Create a 3x3, 4x4, or 5x5 grid to represent the Tic Tac Toe board.
-(iii)To let them decide to choose their symbols and in which mode they want to play singleplayer or multiplayer (iv)To make sure in multiplayer game both player names are not same (v)To let them decide their difficulty level and show board accordingly (vi)To make sure the input provided by user is correct and is not a cell where a symbol is already placed (vii)To make sure same player turns come again who entered the wrong move (viii)To dispaly board after each move
-(ix)To handle ties
+2. Take player names.
+3. Allow players to choose their symbols and select a game mode (singleplayer or multiplayer).
+4. Ensure that in multiplayer mode, both player names are different.
+5. Allow players to choose their difficulty level and display the board accordingly.
+6. Validate user input to ensure it's correct and that the chosen cell is not already occupied.
+7. Ensure that the same player gets another turn if they enter an incorrect move.
+8. Display the board after each move.
+9. Handle ties.
-(x)To display winner name at end of game
+10. Display the winner's name at the end of the game.
-(xi)To give options to restart the game or exit at end of the game
+11. Provide options to restart the game or exit at the end.

-GOALS:-
+## Goals

-(i)Create a fully functional game that allows two players to play Tic Tac Toe, follows the rules of the game, and accurately determines the winner or a tie
+1. Create a fully functional game that allows two players to play Tic Tac Toe, follows the rules of the game, and accurately determines the winner or a tie.
-(ii)Define a user interface that gives clear instructions and display board at each move (iii)To create logic to decide in which mode they want to play and player names (iv)To implement logic to check both player names are not same (v)To make 3*3,4*4,5*5 grid to display board
+2. Define a user interface that gives clear instructions and displays the board after each move.
-(vi)To implement the logic to detect when the game ends in a tie due to all cells being filled (vii)Writing clean and well-organized code with meaningful variable names and comments to make it easy to understand (viii)To implement logic to validate player's moves (ix)To implement the logic to detect winning conditions (x)To implement logic to display winners name at end of game and giving option to exit or restart the game

-DESIGN:-
-(i)Initalizing variables to take their names and symbols (ii)Initalizing variables to take their playing mode and difficulty level (iii)Intialing board based on difficulty level (iv)Taking player inputs and making desired changes in board and validating moves (v)Displaying board for each move
+3. Implement logic to determine the game mode and player names.
+4. Implement logic to prevent both players from having the same name.
+5. Create a grid (3x3, 4x4, or 5x5) to display the board.
+6. Implement the logic to detect a tie when all cells are filled.
+7. Write clean and well-organized code with meaningful variable names and comments for better understanding.
+8. Implement logic to validate player's moves.
+9. Implement logic to detect winning conditions.
+10. Display the winner's name at the end of the game and provide options to exit or restart.

+## Design

+1. Initialize variables to store player names and symbols.
+2. Initialize variables to store the playing mode and difficulty level.
+3. Initialize the board based on the selected difficulty level.
+4. Take player inputs, update the board, and validate moves.
+5. Display the board after each move.
-(vi)Checking for winning condition or ties (vii)Displaying winner name or tie message after end of game (viii)Taking input to again restart game or exit
+6. Check for winning conditions or ties.
+7. Display the winner's name or a tie message at the end of the game.
+8. Take user input to either restart the game or exit.